 What is an L Bond?

-The policyholder may decide to sell the policy in the secondary market when they are unable to continue paying the insurance premiums, no longer need the insurance protection, or they are in need of urgent cash flow.
-The person who purchases the policy now becomes the beneficiary, and if the original policyholder dies, the buyer will receive compensation from the insurer.
+The policyholder may decide to sell the policy in the secondary market when they are unable to continue paying the insurance premiums, no longer need the insurance protection, or are in need of urgent cash flow.
+The person who purchases the policy now becomes the beneficiary.
+When the original policyholder dies, the buyer will receive compensation from the insurer.

 After the purchase, the buyer is now responsible for making the premium payments to the insurance carrier.
 The buyer purchases the life insurance policy for more than the surrender value but less than the benefits expected.
 The buyer profits from the transaction by aligning the expected returns/benefits with the life expectancy of the original policyholder.

 How an L Bond Works

 Minnesota-based company GWG Holdings, the parent company of GWG Life, buys life settlements contracts from policyholders at prices that exceed the surrender value.
 The company finances these purchases through the sale of high-yield bonds to buyers looking to invest in instruments that have a higher yield.

 GWG Holdings sells unrated bonds, which therefore come with a higher risk.
 According to the firm’s fact sheet, L Bonds are considered speculative and are subject to a higher degree of risk.